willie68/micro-bit_tps/README.md

 **ClearPixel**: clears a pixel

-**ShowImage**(image): if image is set to 0, the display is cleared, otherwise it will set a nice image on the display.
+**ShowImage**(image): if image (A) is set to 0, the display is cleared, otherwise it will set a nice image on the display.
 Number to image, see appendix.

 |      | 8           | 9                              | a                                                     | b                                                    | c                 | d                         | e              | f                                     |
 | ---- | ----------- | ------------------------------ | ----------------------------------------------------- | ---------------------------------------------------- | ----------------- | ------------------------- | -------------- | ------------------------------------- |